Coding-Enforced Robust Secure Aggregation for Federated Learning Under Unreliable Communication: Secure Cooperative Gradient Coding (SecCoGC)

-it can be verified that the server aggregation in \eqref{eq: sever_agg_CoGC} gives exactly the global model pursued by \eqref{eq: sever_agg} without introducing any additional ambiguity, as depicted in Fig. \ref{fig:SecCoGC}, i.e.,
+\end{itemize} If the server receives at least $K-s$ complete partial sums, the server aggregation in \eqref{eq: sever_agg_CoGC} gives exactly the global model pursued by \eqref{eq: sever_agg} without introducing any residual privacy noise,

-During transmission and aggregation, no third party can accurately infer any individual local model.
-In SecCoGC, if the server receives at least $K-s$ complete partial sums, it can fully eliminate the privacy noise and accurately reconstruct the global model.
-Otherwise, clients proceed to the next round using their latest local models by setting $\boldsymbol{\Theta}_k^{t+1,0}=\boldsymbol{\Theta}_k^{t, I}$.
+If the server receives less than $K-s$ complete partial sums, the global model cannot be formed correctly.
+In this case, the clients proceed to the next round by initializing with their most recent local models, i.e., by setting $\boldsymbol{\Theta}_k^{t+1,0}=\boldsymbol{\Theta}_k^{t, I}$ in \eqref{eq: local iteration}.

-Training terminates when the total number of executed rounds reaches $T$, with the final round resulting in a successful reconstruction of the global model.
+\textit{Stopping Rule:} The entire training process terminates when the total number of executed training rounds reaches $T$ and the global model is successfully formed in the final round.
+The complete training procedure is detailed in Algorithm \ref{alg:seccogc}.